 Living with Brain Injury

-Brain injury doesn’t just affect the individual – it affects their family and whole community.; Learn about strategies to make the most of life following a brain injury and to understand what may be the “new normal.”
+Brain injury doesn’t just affect the survivor — it affects their family and whole community.
+Learn about strategies to make the most of life after a brain injury and to understand what might be the “new normal.”

 Brain injuries are not a single incidence injury, but rather a chronic condition that will need to be cared for throughout life.
 However, there are many resources available in Texas that can help.

 Understanding Mild Traumatic Brain Injury